mcds-cmu/11637/README.md

 You should be able to run the site with the following commands:<br />
 ```bundle install``` (First time only)<br />
 ```bundle exec jekyll serve```

+## Migrating Course Pages for Fall and Summer each year

+There is a seperate document for migrating course pages based on seasons.
+You can find that guide [in the README-CourseMigration page](README-CourseMigration)